 First offense fines for not complying with a state's child passenger safety laws vary from $10 to $500.
 Some states also use driver's license points as an additional penalty for noncompliance.

-- The only states lacking booster seat laws are Florida and South Dakota.
+- The only states lacking booster seat laws is South Dakota.

 - 5 states (California, Florida, Louisiana, New Jersey and New York) have seat belt requirements for school buses.
 Texas requires them on buses purchased after September 2010.

 NOTE: GHSA does not compile any additional data on child passenger safety laws other than what is presented here.
 For more information, consult the appropriate State Highway Safety Office.